bmm54/kotlin_messaging_app/README.md

 ## Technologies Used

 - Kotlin: The primary programming language for Android app development.
-- Firebase: Utilized for real-time database, user authentication, and cloud messaging.
+- Firebase: Utilized for Firestore database, user authentication.
-- [Additional libraries or frameworks used]

 ## Installation